 Yes, many probates in Oregon are completed with only one attorney representing the executor (Personal Representative or "PR" in Oregon) and assisting the PR through the probate process.
-Many times the family is involved in hiring the attorney and the attorney will communicate with the family...Read more »
+Many times the family is involved in hiring the attorney and the attorney will communicate with the...Read more »

 Yes.
 Under Oregon law any person of sound mind who is age 18 or older may direct the disposition of his or her own remains, either by completion of a signed instrument or by prearrangement with any licensed funeral service practitioner.
 ORS 97.130(1).
 Putting these instructions in your Will is...Read more »

 After a divorce 5 years ago, Richard updated his Will, leaving everything to his adult children.
-We married 3 years ago, and he hasn't updated his Will or added my name to the two duplex rental property titles (except as 1% owner at time of purchase of the building which he/we bought with $40K of...
+We married 3 years ago, and he hasn't updated his Will or added my name to the two duplex rental property titles (except as 1% owner at time of purchase of the building which he/we bought with...
 Read more »

 Both you and your husband should have updated your Wills after getting married.
 Real property doesn't automatically pass to another unless it is titled correctly to do so ("right of survivorship", "tenants by the entirety", Transfer on Death Deed, etc.).
-If you are left out of your spouses Will,...Read more »
+If you are left out...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.